trevorjburni/liri-node-app/README.md

 ## How does Liri Work?

 Liri is a command line interface app (CLI) that takes in a command and a search term as arguments, following the node liri.js call.
-See video for a quick guide of how it works. [quick guide video](https://youtu.be/Ne08TfE8CuU)
+See video for a quick guide of how it works. [quick video guide](https://youtu.be/Ne08TfE8CuU)

 Liri takes in the following commands followed by a search term: